ewilliams0305/WebLogger/README.md

 # Weblogger
 Websocket server designed to provide an accessible console application to a Crestron VC4 program instance
+Note: a migration to netstandard now allows this project to be used on any platform. see the console application demo program the crestron SDK is only refernced by the Crestron implementations.

  ## Table of Contents
 1. [VS Solution](#Visual-Studio-Solution)